 "The store became more busy."

 "The store became further busy."

 "The store became busier than [it was] before."

 より (yori) by itself also works, though that leaves some ambiguity as to what it's more than.
 Then again, English "busier" (to keep the same example) has the same ambiguity, and how often does anyone care?

-Additionally, -na adjectives such as 好き (suki) that seem like verbs are sometimes used as verbs in colloquial speech, even though this isn't considered correct usage.
+Additionally, -na adjectives such as 好き (suki) that seem more or less like verbs are sometimes directly used as verbs in colloquial speech, even though this isn't considered correct usage.

 "I like weekends."

 For what it's worth, the proper usage is 週末が好き (shuumatsu ga suki), with "weekend" marked as the subject.